-For twenty five years, Kelly Sutherlin McLeod Architecture, Inc. has provided full architectural services from the initial conceptual design through construction and administrative phases.
+For thirty years, Kelly Sutherlin McLeod Architecture, Inc. has provided full architectural services from the initial conceptual design through construction and administrative phases.

 The firm has designed and directed a wide range of projects involving the adaptive reuse of existing buildings, historic preservation and rehabilitation of significant structures.
 Encompassing high profile operations and intimate design studies, the firm’s notable body of work has garnered numerous design, architecture, and preservation awards.